 Pastor Hendrik DeVries and wife Judy (Michigan) have always been with Faith Church.
 In the late 90s to early 2000s, they quarterbacked the expansion of Faith Bookstore to two locations (One in Hagatna and a second in Dededo”s Compadres Mall).
 This was a very successful Christian ministry as Faith Bookstore (a Christian bookstore) was at the time the only commercial bookstore for the entire island.
 Their success spawned competition such as the now popular Bestseller Bookstores.
 Pastor Henry and Judy visit and often fill in at the pulpit.
 Many pastors have served with great distinction at Faith Church: Rev. Eric Sorenson & wife Karyn, the late Dr. Rev. Dave Owen & wife Joyce and his son, Michael and his family, Rev. Verlan Van Ee & wife Rebecca, Rev. Steven Stinnette & wife Anne, and our own Reverends Dr. Bill Wood and Crystal, Rev. Jeff Nelson, Rev. Howard Merell and wife Kathy, the late Elder Betwin Alokoa and wife Merleen, Rev. Wilbur James & family, and Rev. John Tomada & wife Lisa.

 Pastor Tom and Rose Van Engen arrived and began ministry at Faith Church in May 2013.
 You can read about his installation as Pastor here.
+Pastor Frank and Hilary Guter are the new shepherds for the Faith family as of July 2022.
 Faith church is also it’s founding and faithful members: Marilyn VandeWeide, Kim and Therese Volsteadt, the late Joe and Myra Matanane, the late Charles Troutman, Justice Katherine Maraman, Nancy Wehs, Judy Amesbury, Ed and Sibyl Crisostomo, Doug and Denise Gregson, Michael and Eli Sabin, Charles Morris, and the late Wilfred and Melyda James.